Ry0taK/blog.ryotak.me/content/post/cdnjs-remote-code-execution-en.md

 ## Reason for investigation

 A few weeks before my last investigation into "[Remote code execution in Homebrew by compromising the official Cask repository](http://localhost:19191/post/homebrew-security-incident-en/)", I was investigating supply chain attacks.
-While finding a service that many software depends on, and is allowing a user to perform the vulnerability assessment, I found cdnjs.
+While finding a service that many software depends on, and is allowing users to perform the vulnerability assessment, I found cdnjs.
 So I decided to investigate it.

 ## Initial investigation